quentin452/confighelper2/README.md

 This mod is a fork of https://github.com/jredfox/confighelper maked with https://github.com/anatawa12/ForgeGradle-example template

-to trying to make compats between endlessids , biome ids extender and confighelper
+to trying to make compats between endlessids and confighelper

 # setup asm